Apple Walnut Spice Cake is a sweet and delicious way to celebrate apple season.

 - The Law of Gravity was born from an apple falling from a tree on Sir Isaac Newton’s head

 The old saying, “an apple a day keeps the doctor away” isn’t far off the mark.
 A medium apple has about 80 calories, almost zero fat, and no sodium or cholesterol.
-Apples are very high in fibre, and rich in antioxidants and flavenoids.
+Apples are very high in fibre, and rich in antioxidants and flavonoids.
 They are good sources of Vitamin C, B Vitamins, and minerals such as calcium, potassium, and phosphorous.
-Find out why all of these are good for you here: Apples: Health Benefits, Research and Facts.
+Find out why all of these are good for you here: Apples: Health Benefits, Research, and Facts.

 About this Apple Walnut Spice Cake

 This Apple Walnut Spice Cake is easy to make.
 And, it’s full of apple goodness, the crunch of toasted walnuts, and warm fall spices of cinnamon, nutmeg, and allspice.
-An optional caramel glaze adds a perfect finishing touch, especially when poured over the still warm cake.
+An optional caramel glaze adds a perfect finishing touch, especially when poured over the still-warm cake.
 It soaks into the cake, adding a delicious caramel apple flavour.
 You will love the way your kitchen smells while this cake is baking, too.
 I used a bundt pan for this cake, but any cake pan will work.
 A slice of this scrumptious apple cake is perfect for an afternoon coffee break or a lunchbox treat.

 How to Make Apple Walnut Spice Cake

 A delicious apple cake with a crunch from toasted walnuts and warm fall spices, and an optional caramel glaze.

 - 1/4 cup butter

 Preheat oven to 350°

 Prepare a 10-inch bundt pan by spraying with cooking spray.